Backlog sizing essentials

 Three leading standards automated:

 ScopeMaster was conceived as a tool to automate the clerical work of measuring the functional size of software from requirements.
-“The reason I set out to write a tool to do this is because, as a software project manager, I found that functional size is the single most significant factor that I need in order to manage a project successfully.”
-Colin Hammond, Founder.
+In the words of our founder, Colin Hammond, “The reason I set out to write a tool to do this is because, as a software project manager, I found that functional size is the single most significant factor that I need in order to manage a project successfully.”

-ScopeMaster interprets the functional intent of the user story or software requirement, and so is able to automate functional sizing, which can then be used for further estimation of software development.
+ScopeMaster interprets the functional intent of the user story or software requirement, and thus is able to automate functional sizing, which can then be used for further estimation of software development.

-Not only is ScopeMaster much faster than measuring manually (at least 4 times faster), it costs substantially less than manual sizing, certified counters are scarce and ScopeMaster takes much of the drudgery out of doing the job.
+Not only is ScopeMaster much faster than measuring manually, it costs substantially less than manual sizing.
+Certified counters are scarce, and ScopeMaster takes much of the drudgery out of doing the job.
 ScopeMaster “reads” the requirements, interprets the functional intent and then sizes them accordingly.
-It can estimate size at about 3 CFP per second.
-You could size a 1,000 CFP set of requirements (about $1m of outsourced software) in about 2 or 3 minutes.
-You might then review the results to a) correct any requirements mistakes and b) verify the functional size of each requirement.
-Once verified by the analyst, the estimate becomes an exact count/measurement, which can even be used for fixed price outsourcing of software development work.
+It can estimate size at about three CFP per second.
+You could size a 1,000 CFP set of requirements (about $1m of outsourced software) in about two or three minutes.
+You might then review the results to correct any requirements mistakes and verify the functional size of each requirement.
+Once verified by the analyst, the estimate becomes an exact measurement, which can then be used for fixed price outsourcing of software development work.

 Over the years, several variations of functional size metric have been created.
 Only five have achieved ISO recognition (COSMIC, IFPUG, Mark II, NESMA and FiSMA).
-IFPUG, Mark II, NESMA and FiSMA are all similar in that they are derived from the original ruleset created by Allan Albrecht at IBM back in the 1980’s.
-The COSMIC functional size methodology evolved from earlier methodologies, specifically designed to address the shortcomings of them.
-The key advantages that make COSMIC Sizing methodology more relevant to modern software are:
+IFPUG, Mark II, NESMA and FiSMA are all similar in that they are derived from the original ruleset created by Allan Albrecht at IBM back in the 1980s.
+The COSMIC functional size methodology evolved from earlier methodologies, specifically designed to address their shortcomings.
+The key advantages that make COSMIC sizing methodology more relevant to modern software are:

 1. It is based on software principles, dealing elegantly with interconnected software layers and software architectures.

-3. It has been automated and so takes negligible learning.
+3. It has been automated and thus takes negligible learning.

-Story points are prevalent across all Agile projects, they are a team-specific proxy measure for effort.
-Each team has a common understanding of the magnitude of a story point, it is typically in the order of a few hours of effort, but there are no strict rules.
-Story points are not a universal currency.
-They are not a standard and they cannot reliably be used to compare teams or projects.
-Story points are a useful internal indicator of anticipated effort, if no other means of estimation is available.
-Function points however are universal, standard and highly applicable to Agile development as much as any other development methodology.
-Click here to read more on the merits of CFP vs Story Points
+Story points are prevalent across all Agile projects; they are a team-specific proxy measure for effort.
+Each team has a common understanding of the magnitude of a story point—typically in the order of a few hours of effort—although there are no strict rules.
+Story points are not a universal currency; they are not a standard and cannot be reliably used to compare teams or projects.
+Story points are a useful internal indicator of anticipated effort when no other means of estimation are available.
+Function points, however, are universal, standard, and highly applicable to Agile development as much as any other development methodology.
+Click here to read more on the merits of CFP vs Story Points.

 Once you know the functional size in COSMIC function points (CFP), you can quickly establish other metrics that are directly related to size, such as cost, effort and schedule.
-Once the size in CFP is established you can then use industry conversion values that map function points to effort, cost and schedule.
+After the size in CFP is established, you can then use industry conversion values that map function points to these metrics.
 Rather than use industry conversions, you can use your own historical project data to establish your own velocity benchmarks.

-Rather than burn time discussing story points or playing with Fibonacci cards.
-Agile estimation, in our experience is best achieved via functional sizing with COSMIC FP.
+Instead of burning time by discussing story points or playing with Fibonacci cards, we feel that Agile estimation is ideally achieved via functional sizing with COSMIC FP.
+That means you can better estimate:

 • Velocity (average CFPs delivered per week)